Discovering Occult Magic

 Strengths and Challenges

 This isn’t a light read.
-Fortune assumes a certain level of familiarity with esoteric thought, and her prose, while elegant and precise, reflects the tone of her time.
-If you’re brand new to the Qabalah, it may take some patience to fully grasp the depth of what she’s offering — but stick with it, and the rewards are immense.
+Fortune assumes a certain level of familiarity with esoteric thought, and her prose, while elegant and precise, and reflects the tone of her time.
+If you’re brand new to the Qabalah, it may take some patience to fully grasp the depth of what she’s offering, but stick with it, as the rewards are immense.

 What makes this book timeless is its clarity of purpose.
-Fortune never forgets that the Qabalah is not an intellectual exercise — it is a practice, a path, a way of aligning the soul with the greater pattern.
+Fortune never forgets that the Qabalah is not an intellectual exercise, it’s a practice, a path, a way of aligning the soul with the universe.
 She writes with reverence, but also with a teacher’s instinct.
 She wants you to understand, to feel, and ultimately to use this knowledge.

 Final Thoughts